Impact

 Risk and Exploitability

 This bug carries a CVSS score of 8.7, indicating high severity, but its EPSS score is below 1%, suggesting a low likelihood of exploitation at present.
+The likely attack vector, inferred from the description, is that an external network peer can trigger the memory drain by repeatedly opening and closing Redis pipeline connections.
 The vulnerability is not listed in the CISA KEV catalog.
-An attacker can trigger the memory drain by repeatedly opening and closing Redis pipeline connections from a remote address.
-While the condition does not require elevated privileges, repeated churn can be performed from any network peer, meaning the risk is primarily external.
+This condition does not require elevated privileges, meaning the risk is primarily external.
 Mitigation is therefore advised promptly.

 OpenCVE Enrichment